3clypse/open-printing-kiosk/README.md

 # [OpenSource] Printing Kiosk.
 ****

-Thinked to be a self-service printer kiosk using web technology.
+Thinked to be a self-service printer kiosk using web technology & material design.

 ## Installation & Usage